-Eczema, or atopic dermatitis, is an inflammatory skin condition where your immune system tends to overreact to an environmental trigger.
-The condition tends to run in families.
+Eczema, or atopic dermatitis, is an inflammatory skin condition in which your immune system overreacts to an environmental trigger.
+The condition tends to be hereditary.

-Inheriting a filaggrin gene mutation from your parents can lead to a “leaky” skin barrier that reduces your skin’s ability to block allergens and allows moisture to escape.
+Inheriting a filaggrin gene mutation from your parents can lead to a “leaky” skin barrier, which reduces your skin’s ability to block allergens and allows moisture to escape.

 This causes eczema symptoms like dry and irritated skin.
 Allergens, such as pollen, dander, and dust mites, contain enzymes that may also break down the skin’s barrier.

 The wheezing, coughing, and chest tightness associated with asthma are often caused by a strong immune response to environmental allergens.